rendayigit/renda-sim/README.md

 ## For Developers

-See the readmes in `deps/` for more details about some of the project dependencies.
+- See the readmes in `deps/` for more details about some of the project dependencies.
+- Run `pre-commit install` to activate pre-commit hooks.